What is InstaGC – does it really work? Or is this just a giant scam?

 So, does InstaGC work?
 Or is it just a scam?

-Well, I think I’ve demonstrated that you can make a small amount of money here.
+Well, I think I’ve demonstrated that you can make a small amount of money here, (you can try it out here).

 The important thing to realise with things like this is, you’re NOT going to make tonnes of cash doing these kinds of tasks.